 Laurie Herbst of Black Diamond admits that she may have gone a little overboard in outfitting her 18-year-old daughter Madison’s dorm room at Saint Martin’s University in Lacey.

 “We kind of went crazy and bought a lot of new things,” she said as they unpacked boxes and totes of school supplies, furniture, food and bedding in Parsons Hall on Friday morning.
 “Her roommate said, ‘Did you bring everything you own?’ ”

 The private Benedictine university’s annual Move-In Day for freshman included new student orientation events and a barbecue at SMU President Roy Heynderickx’s house.
 Classes begin Monday.

 Enrollment numbers won’t be released until September, according to university spokeswoman Meg Dwyer.
-However, here are some statistics she shared about this year’s freshman class:• 51 percent are female, and 49 percent are male.
+However, here are some statistics she shared about this year’s freshman class:

 A team of faculty members and upperclassmen helped families lug boxes and furniture into the dorm rooms during the event.